Cisco-Talos/clamav-documentation/src/manual/Usage/SignatureManagement.md

 ## Next Steps

-Now that you know more about Freshclam and tools to work with the signature databases, it's time to [run your first scan](Scanning.md).
+Now that you know more about FreshClam and tools to work with the signature databases, it's time to [run your first scan](Scanning.md).

 ## Create your own signatures